dansholds/menshun/README.md

 2. **Example command:**

     ```bash
-    python menshun.py --keywords python programming reddit #(don't actually use reddit as a keyword unless you want your terminal slammed with crap lol)
+    python3 menshun.py --keywords python programming reddit #(don't actually use reddit as a keyword unless you want your terminal slammed with crap lol)
     ```

 3. **Graceful shutdown:**